Table of Contents

 The ExpressionVisitor passed to visit contains

-only one method, visit
+only one method, visit, which bears the

-same contract as the visit
+same contract as the visit above.
+When

 called, an Expression would then call the

-method once for
+ExpressionVisitor's visit method once for

 each nested Expression.
 This method is used during